hamza-algohary/tasks.sh/README.md

 cd tasks
 ./tasks install
 ```
-Then schedule "tasks start" to run at startup
+Then schedule `tasks start` to run at startup